EDUCBA

 Explanation of Application Architecture

 • Application architecture comes at the top level of the system, which should contain quality and reliability throughout its components.
 Mostly, rather than the functional aspects, this architecture satisfies the technical and operational requirements of the system.
-Therefore, all the quality attributes must be satisfied along with performance measures.
+Therefore, satisfying all the quality attributes, including performance measures, is essential.

 Explanation of Application Architecture